 - Example: the English language, German-speaking customers, Japanese students

-- Example: United States Supreme Court vs. Supreme Court, Chief Executive Officer vs. CEO
+- Example: United States Supreme Court or Supreme Court, Chief Executive Officer or CEO.

 - Capitalize the first word of a quotation.

 - Example: She asked him, “Can you stop by the store on your way home?”